RaysOfStarLight/jackbox-rc1-challenge/README.md

 ##Disclaimer

+WE RESERVE THE RIGHT TO CHANGE ANY PART OF THIS CHALLENGE AT ANY TIME AND WITHOUT NOTICE.
 IN NO EVENT SHALL THE ORGANIZERS OF THIS CHALLENGE BE MADE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THIS CHALLENGE OR THE USE OR OTHER DEALINGS WITH THIS CHALLENGE.